adepegba1/Data-Analytics-Portfolio/SPSS project/README.md

-# This folder contians all works related with SPSS
+# This folder contains all works related with SPSS